Use case: Software sales and distribution

 Favorite feature: Email integrations

 Visualization and management of your sales might be troublesome without proper tools and strategies in place.
-It was often difficult to manage our sales prior to setting up our own Kanban board.
-Once we created it, Kanban has proven itself useful for the purpose of tracking initial interest of potential customers throughout the negotiations process, ending at the finalization of the sale and monitoring the happiness of our customers.
+It was often difficult to manage sales prior to setting up the Kanban board.
+Once created, Kanban has proven itself useful for the purpose of tracking initial interest of potential customers throughout the negotiations process, ending at the finalization of the sale and monitoring the happiness of the customers.

-Our sales process starts with the initial contact and interest in our Kanban Tool On-Site software.
-A new card is added on our On-Site Sales board indicating the potential customer.
+The sales process starts with the initial contact and interest in the software.
+A new card is added on the Sales board indicating the potential customer.
 Customer information is entered along with any additional feedback.
-Just like average sales pipeline, many of the requests meet with no further response or no follow up on our license proposal.
-To enhance our license proposal we want to gather feedback from these users and see what caused them to abandon interest in our solution.
+Just like average sales pipeline, many of the requests meet with no further response or no follow up on the license proposal.
+To enhance the license proposal we want to gather feedback from these users and see what caused them to abandon interest in the solution.

-To automate this process we have deployed a Kanban Tool to Gmail zapier integration that will send an email to the person asking for more feedback.
+To automate this process we have deployed a Kanban Tool to Gmail via Zapier integration that will send an email to the person asking for more feedback.
 The integration is set up in the „No response contact” column and will be triggered when the card is moved there.
-Typically, we move the card after about 7 – 10 days of no contact.
-The „Working time” found in our GitHub repository script comes really handy here as it displays the number of days elapsed since the contact.
+Typically, we move the card after about 7 days of no contact.
+The „Working time” found in the GitHub repository script comes really handy here as it displays the number of days elapsed since the contact.

 Once the progress bar indicates completion and we have came to an agreement with the customer, the card is moved to a „Waiting for signature” column.
 This process takes a while depending on the sale case.
 Some corporations might need to submit the Agreement to different departments or a CEO of the company for it to be signed.
-Upon receiving the signed copy, the salesman at Kanban Tool submits the agreement to our CEO and adds the final copy to the client card for our reference.
+Upon receiving the signed copy, the salesman submits the agreement to our CEO and adds the final copy to the client card for the record.